Global Models for Time Series Forecasting: A Simulation Study: Conclusions

 The results of our study have first confirmed that local linear models such as AR work best with known linear patterns in the data, with sufficient lengths in the series.
-Furthermore, the linear global models such as PR can cope well under multiple short series.
-Nevertheless, when the patterns are made more complex, the complex non-linear global models such as RNNs, LGBMs are superior to simple linear global models.
-Furthermore, with heterogeneity existing across series, complex non-linear global models are competitive over linear global models irrespective of the simplicity or complexity of the individual patterns of the series.
+The linear global models such as PR can cope well under multiple short series.
+When the patterns are made more complex, the complex non-linear global models such as RNNs, LGBMs are superior to simple linear global models.
+With heterogeneity existing across series, complex non-linear global models are competitive over linear global models irrespective of the simplicity or complexity of the patterns.
 Thus, non-linear, non-parametric models such as RNNs and LGBMs are in general quite competitive models across a variety of uncertain situations, where we have little prior knowledge about the data.
-The LGBM models hold another advantage of being computationally efficient models compared to RNNs.
-Simple models such as AR and PR make assumptions about the linearity of the underlying data.
-Such assumptions are not always valid and can have a detrimental impact in situations with data having complex patterns.
+The LGBM models hold another advantage of being computationally efficient compared to RNNs.
+Simple models such as AR and PR make assumptions about the linearity of the underlying data which are not always valid.
 The results of the experiments that involve different scales of heterogeneity prove that the complexity of global forecasting models can be further improved by incorporating prior knowledge about the heterogeneity of data in the form of external features.
 With respect to data availability, unsurprisingly all global models gradually improve as the lengths and the number of series in the dataset increase.
 For local models, this improvement is understandably only seen with the length of the individual series.
-This is because, local models build one model per each time series in the dataset.
 The model complexity of local models grows proportional to the number of series in the dataset, potentially even higher than the constant complexity of a global model built on the same dataset.
 This is why, even though fitting a single local model on just one series may take very little time, fitting many of them on a whole dataset of series takes a considerable amount of time.
+In terms of future work, further experiments can be conducted across all DGPs by changing the order of the same forecasting models within the same scenarios.
+For the heterogeneous setups, a third model setup GFM.Cluster can be introduced which trains multiple global models on the different clusters of the same dataset.